SilkRose/Pony/src/stories/lime-with-the-stone/01-hired.md

 "Rock soup?"

-"A dish seldom served around Equestria, the rocks give the soup an earth taste."
+"A dish seldom served around Equestria, the rocks give the soup an earthy taste."